Why Stripping Your Amazon Book Link Makes Sense!

 Another reason why Amazon may remove reviews from books is that the reviewer has broken one or another of Amazon’s Terms of Service.
 That reviewer will then have all their reviews removed from Amazon.
 If they have reviewed several of your books, then kiss them all goodbye.

-Access your KDP platform or Amazon from a shared IP address such as a public library or apartment?
+Access your KDP platform or Amazon from a shared IP address such as a public library or apartment.
 Well, Amazon automatically assumes that people are reviewing from one IP address and removes the reviews.
 As I found out personally, they’ll also ban you from reviewing anything again.
 My wife and I both had Amazon accounts, but because we use the same Wi-Fi, it ended up having us both banned from reviewing anything.

 Friends and family reviews are also not allowed.
 If your mom or dad reviews one of your books and they are in any way linked to you online, say goodbye to those reviews.